mushroomhostage/Chestpack/README.md

 allowNesting: If enabled, packs can be stored within packs.
 When disabled (the default), attempts to nest packs will drop them to the ground.

+maxSlots: Number of slots to show with /chestpack command.

 packTypes: A list of the packs to allow crafting for.
 Each item has several fields:

 packTypes material: The material to craft the pack from (in addition to the required chest).